 PromiseLogic.nor()

-Composite Logic GateNOR Logic - NOT OR logic, succeeds when all Promises fail
+Composite Logic GateNOR Logic - Succeeds when all Promises fail

-The PromiseLogic.nor() method implements NOR (NOT OR) logic gate semantics, succeeding when all Promises fail, suitable for complete system failure detection and disaster recovery scenarios.
+The PromiseLogic.nor() method implements NOR (NOT OR) logic gate semantics, succeeding when all Promises fail.
+It returns a PromiseWithTimer instance which wraps native Promise and provides additional functionality.

 Syntax